Are you prepared for a natural disaster?

 Here is a quick and easy way to get your head around what’s involved in preparing your farm business for natural disasters.

 These seven webinars cover the basics of how to be prepared for extreme weather events and what actions you can take to help you recover quickly if your farm business is affected by a natural disaster.

-Warmer and drier than normal conditions have been predicted for much of Queensland between February and April.
-The outlook for temperature and rainfall over the coming months is available at http://www.bom.gov.au/climate/outlooks/#/overview/summary
+The outlook for temperature and rainfall over the coming months is available online here.

 Disaster Recovery Assistance